-These percentages are translated into absolute points of index variations on a daily basis.
-At the end of each trading day, these absolute points of index variations are revised for the applicability for the next trading day.
+These percentages are translated into absolute points of index variations on a quarterly basis.
+At the end of each quarter, these absolute points of index variations are revised for the applicability for the next quarter.
+The absolute points are calculated based on closing level of index on the last day of the trading in a quarter and rounded off to the nearest 10 points in case of CNX Nifty.